OpenSUSE: Leap 15.x series

 openSUSE Leap 15 is based on SUSE Linux Enterprise (SLE).
 The name "Leap 15" is meant to match the SUSE Linux Enterprise version it is based on.
 Leap 15 (just like SUSE Linux Enterprise 15) uses Linux kernel 4.12 LTS, and the default desktop is KDE Plasma 5.12 LTS.
 It also allows users to switch to its enterprise variant - SUSE Linux Enterprise 15.
 Leap 15.5 (released on 7 June 2023) uses Linux kernel 5.14.21, KDE Plasma 5.27 and comes with a new support of Python 3.11.
 It is expected to be the penultimate release of Leap 15, with version 15.6 released on 12 June 2024.

 Leap 16.x series

-openSUSE Leap 16 was released on 1 October 2025, this version is based on SUSE Linux Enterprise 16.
-This version features SELinux as default Linux Security Module replacing AppArmor (AppArmor is still available if users want to use it).
+openSUSE Leap 16 was released on 1 October 2025.
+This version is based on SUSE Linux Enterprise 16.
+It features SELinux as a default Linux Security Module replacing AppArmor (AppArmor is still available if users want to use it).
 Agama is used as system installer replacing YaST.
 It also features an improved version of Zypper with support for parallel downloads.